 Authorize funding and schedule changes

-The Honeywell Executive Steering Committee members will be identified during Program initiation.
-The Microsoft Steering Committee participation will be from the Engagement Manager, Program Manager and the Program Architect.
+The Customer Executive Steering Committee members will be identified during Program initiation.
+The Microsoft Steering Committee participation will be from the Engagement Manager, and the Program Architect.

 The Executive Steering Committee meeting cadence will be determined during this phase, but at a minimum, the Steering Committee will hold meetings on a monthly basis and Microsoft will be accountable for the meeting minutes.
-The Honeywell Program Manager and the Microsoft Program Manager will share joint responsibility for reporting status to the Steering Committee.
+The Customer Program Manager and the Microsoft Engagement Manager will share joint responsibility for reporting status to the Steering Committee.

 The following table depicts the Executive Steering Committee charter, meetings, and key decisions.